-To configure WDS bridging between TEW-811DRU routers:
+To configure WDS bridging between TEW-812DRU routers:

+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+Select wireless band you would like to configure, Wireless 2.4GHz or Wireless 5GHz and click on WDS.

-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Wireless (2.4GHz or 5GHz) and click on Basic. - 3.
-Next to Wireless Distribution System (WDS), in an empty field, enter the MAC address of the other WDS supported wireless device you are bridging. (e.g. 00:11:22:AA:BB:CC)
+4. Next to Wireless Distribution System (WDS), in an empty field, enter the MAC address of the other WDS supported wireless device you are bridging. (e.g. 00:11:22:AA:BB:CC).
+To save settings, click Apply.